BrenoFariasdaSilva/AIs-API-Response-Collector/README.md

 - Visit the [OpenAI Platform](https://platform.openai.com/docs/quickstart) and sign up or log in to your account.
 - The ChatGPT API allows you to integrate AI capabilities into your applications, enabling natural language processing, semantic search, and more.
 - Generate an API key in the OpenAI dashboard by going to [API Keys](https://platform.openai.com/api-keys).
-- Note: The ChatGPT API is a paid service.
-You will need to subscribe to a pricing plan after generating your API key.

 For more details, you can explore the [OpenAI Developer Quickstart](https://platform.openai.com/docs/quickstart).